Why Is the Chinese Communist Party So Afraid of Intellectuals?

 Repentance–A Most Influential Film Prior to the Collapse of the Soviet Union

-In the Stalin era, well-known works by Leo Tolstoy, Dostoyevsky, and Aleksandr Solzhenitsyn’s Gulag Islands were all classified as banned books, and many were burned.
+In the Stalin era, well-known works by Leo Tolstoy, Dostoyevsky, and Aleksandr Solzhenitsyn’s The Gulag Archipelago were all classified as banned books, and many were burned.
 After Khrushchev and Gorbachev came to power, some of these books reappeared, and people in the Soviet Union began to learn some truth about the ruling Communist Party of the Soviet Union (CPSU).

 In 1987, the film Repentance, which was banned earlier for its semi-allegorical critique of Stalin, was released nationwide in the Soviet Union and became a significant cultural event before the disintegration of the CPSU.
 The film is completely fictitious, and the plot unfolds as follows: Varlam Aravidze, the mayor of a town in the 1930s, died.
 When he was young, he promised to build a “paradise on earth” for the people, but after he was in power, he began to trample and abuse those who supported him in the early days.
 In his later years, he became so decrepit and muddleheaded that he even wanted to shoot down the sun.
 He put his friend, an outspoken artist named Sandro, into a concentration camp, where he eventually died.
 Varlam was also responsible for the deaths of many others.